 Lower entry standards, more expensive tuition, and higher drop out rates have long been the knocks on Caribbean schools, whom critics say don’t prepare students well enough for residency matching in the U.S.

-Describing the Caribbean teaching style as “a little out-dated,” Qureshi says he’s proud of the extra personal effort he put in to his studies.
-He’s happy to share stories and experiences from his three clinical rotations in Chicago, as well as his Step 1 and 2 scores (235 and 230).
+Qureshi is happy to share positive stories and experiences in St. Vincent, along with his time in three clinical rotations in Chicago, as well as his Step 1 and 2 scores (235 and 230).
 Both are considered dependable for his preferred residency; internal medicine.

 Qureshi says the only things he’d do differently would be to volunteer more, and potentially publish one or two additional research papers.
 He doubts whether it would have moved the needle for him, though.